 Confirmand's response: “I do, and I ask God to help and guide me.”

-**in the spring of 2023 we will be transitioning to 9th grade Affirmation of Baptism.
-In spring 2023, our current 9th graders will be confirmed, then in the fall of 2023, the incoming 9th graders will be confirmed.
+**in 2023 we will be transitioning to 9th grade Affirmation of Baptism.
+In the fall of 2023, both the 10th grade class and the incoming 9th graders will be confirmed.
 After this transition, confirmation will be for students 6th-8th grade with the Confirmation Rite in fall of 9th grade.